Historical Football Kits

 Background

 In 1892 the Alliance was absorbed into the Football League which was restructured into two divisions.
 Newton Heath successfully applied for one of the vacancies in the new First Division.
-The competition proved too tough and the Heathens were relegated in 1894.
+The competition proved too tough and, having reverted to green and gold shirts, the Heathens were relegated in 1894.
+The following season the team wore plain green shirts with various collar trims.

 By the turn of the century, the club was headed for bankruptcy.
 Legend has it that a St Bernard dog belonging to the club captain wandered off from a fundraising event and was rescued by local brewer, John Henry Davies.
 Learning of the club's plight, Davies returned the dog and invested in the club in return for a place on the board.
-Davies brought ambition to the club and in 1902, Newton Heath became Manchester United, adopting plain red shirts and white knickers.
+Davies brought ambition to the club and in 1902, Newton Heath became Manchestermanchester united crest 1909 fa cup final United, adopting red cashmere shirts, white knickers and black socks with blue tops.
+The collars were orginally red but these were soon replaced by contrasting white ones.

 In 1974, United were relegated to Division Two.
 Ironically, in their final match against Manchester City, Denis Law, given a free transfer by United, scored against his old side.
 They bounced back immediately and in 1977 United beat Liverpool to win the FA Cup, wrecking their rivals hopes of a treble.
-Since 1975 United have often worn black shorts with their red shirts when playing away from home to avoid colour clashes.
+Since 1975 United have often worn black shorts with their red shirts when playing away manchester united crest 1978 centenary crestfrom home to avoid colour clashes.

 In the 1980's, with Ron Atkinson in charge, United won the FA Cup in 1983 and 1985 but failure to break Merseyside's stranglehold on the championship led to Atkinson's dismissal and the appointment of Alex Ferguson, who had led Aberdeen to every honour available in Scotland.